ted-ncg/labs/02-test-first-withdraw.md

 ## Goal

-Now that you've seen how the Deposit functionality was written in test-first style, you'll write tests and code for the  **withdraw** functionality in the `Account` class.
+Now that you've seen how the Deposit functionality was written in test-driven style, you'll write tests and code for the  **withdraw** functionality in the `Account` class.

 ## Preparation

-Make sure you have the latest version, where we "group programmed" the **deposit** functionality to the `Account` class.
+Make sure you have the latest version, where we "group coded" the **deposit** functionality in the `Account` class.

 1. Download or `git pull` the latest code from